cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

 }
 ```

+> [!note]
+> The _G0Buffer_
+> The `ColorBuffer` and `NormalBuffer` are grouped together and often called the _Geometry-Buffer_ (G-Buffer).
+In other deferred renderers, there is even more information stored in the G-Buffer as additional textures, such as depth information, material information, or game specific data.

 To visualize the `NormalBuffer`, we will switch back to the `DebugDraw()` method.
 The `NormalBuffer` will be rendered in the lower-left corner of the screen.
 ```csharp
 // the debug view for the normal buffer lives in the top-right.